apitrace/apitrace/INSTALL.markdown

 * QJSON version 0.5 or higher (tested with version 0.7.1, which is bundled)

-Qt and QJSON will be required if `-DENABLE_GUI=TRUE` is passed to CMake, and never used if `-DENABLED_GUI=FALSE` is passed instead.
+Qt and QJSON will be required if `-DENABLE_GUI=TRUE` is passed to CMake, and never used if `-DENABLE_GUI=FALSE` is passed instead.
 The implicit default is `-DENABLE_GUI=AUTO`, which will build the GUI if Qt is available, using the bundled QJSON if it is not found on the system.